Bboddy/Rust-Recoil-Script/README.md

 I decided to encrypt all of my connection strings before hand using cryptography.fernet

+To encrypt all of your connection strings folow this for each of what you want encrypted

+Otherwise remove the encryption from mysql.connector.connect(EVERYTHING IN HERE) and replace with unencrypted info

 ![carbon (3)](https://user-images.githubusercontent.com/43559704/144001009-7113d64f-6ef4-410a-9964-10dc887b5412.png)

-Repeat this for your DB, Username, Password

-Once encrypted put them into there respective spots in Loader.py
+Once encrypted put them into there respective spots in Loader.py mysql.connector.connect(IN HERE)

 ## Credits